 Guides can be very useful in the diagnosis of co-

-Note the large power increase after digital switchover, and the fact that Bluebell Hill was an E group but is now a B group.
+Note the large power increase after digital switchover, and the fact that Bluebell Hill was an E group, then a B group, but is now a K group.

-There is one ”Local” channel allocated to Bluebell Hill, CH27, to be (mainly) used for a Maidstone TV station.
-In addition, there are lower power HD MUXES on CHs 32 and 34, but all of these can be picked up by (decent) B group aerials.
+There is one ”Local” channel allocated to Bluebell Hill, CH27 (mainly) used for a Maidstone TV station.